Integrability in Gravity from Chern-Simons Theory: Introduction

 Localisation is represented in the diagram by straight arrows and dimensional reduction by squiggly arrows.
 In particular, since the two papers \cite{Bittleston:2020hfv} and \cite{Penna:2020uky} first appeared within days of one another, the 4dCS theory related to stationary, axisymmetric gravity was not explored in \cite{Penna:2020uky}.
 The present work seeks to fill this gap in the literature.

 As mentioned earlier, our reduction of 6dCS theory results in a 4dCS theory with some novel features.
 These features of the 4dCS theory may be directly matched to novel features of the associated reduction.
 Firstly, we implement a discrete reduction which acts simultaneously on spacetime and on the gauge group.
 At the level of the 2d integrable model, this reduces the target space from the Lie group $G$ to the symmetric-space $G / G_{0}$ where $G_{0}$ is the fixed subgroup of a $\bZ_{2}$-automorphism.
-At the level of 4dCS theory, this produces the branch cut defect described above --- a simple example is given in appendix \ref{app:symm_PCM}.
+At the level of 4dCS theory, this produces the branch cut defect described above.
+To facilitate comparison with the literature, we isolate this ingredient in appendix \ref{app:symm_PCM} where we show how to recover the usual spacetime-independent branch cut defects in 4dCS theory from 6dCS theory.

 Secondly, our reduction features a rotational vector field.
 Unlike the translational reductions considered in \cite{Bittleston:2020hfv}, it is known that rotational vectors have a non-trivial lift to twistor space (see e.g.\ \cite{Mason:1996, Penna:2020uky}), mixing the spectral parameter $\bCP^{1}$ with the spacetime $\bR^{4}$.
 When applied to 6dCS theory, this forces us to define a new invariant spectral parameter which necessarily depends on the spacetime coordinates.
 Following this through to 4dCS theory, we find the spacetime-dependent 1-form $\omega$ discussed above.
+At the level of the 2dIFT, rather than landing on the standard symmetric-space $\sigma$-model, the action comes with a spacetime-dependent coupling parameter which breaks some of the spacetime symmetries.
+Remarkably, this model is nonetheless integrable (see \cite{Hoare:2020fye} for recent work on integrability-preserving spacetime-dependent couplings in more general $\sigma$-models).